VSI Archive Backup System for OpenVMS Installation Guide

 2.2.3.3.
 Optional Software

-Media Robot Utility (MRU)Provides library and loader testing, diagnostics, and control.The OpenVMS system where the robotic device is physically connected
+• Media Robot Utility (MRU) is an optional utility that provides library and loader testing, diagnostics, and control functionality.
+It should be installed on the OpenVMS system where the robotic device is physically connected.

 2.2.3.4.
 Required System Parameters

-Table 2.3.
-System Parameters – Minimum Values
+Table 2.1.
+System Parameter Minimum Values

 System ParameterMinimum ValueDynamic